 For home cooks, access to produce is only part of the equation.
 For the plant-based trend to continue to grow, consumers will need the tools to turn fruits and vegetables into dishes they -- and their families -- want to eat.
 While health and sustainability considerations are helping drive plant-based eating, flavor is imperative to making plant-focused foods appealing to consumers, chefs and foodservice operators said during the 2017 Menus of Change conference at the Culinary Institute of America, where plant-based eating was a main topic of discussion.

 This need for flavors to apply to the blank canvas of plant-based cuisine inspired Korean company Sempio Foods Company to launch its Yondu liquid vegetable seasoning in the US.
 Designed with plant-based dishes in mind, the fermented liquid vegetable seasoning allows consumers to add complex flavor to vegetable dishes without added salt or fat.
-Sempio will preview the liquid vegetable seasoning at Expo East this week at booth #6556 in the Hot Product Pavilion before launching it this fall in select retailers in New York City and on Amazon.
+Sempio will launch the liquid vegetable seasoning this fall in select retailers in New York City and on Amazon.

 “With more and more people eating plant-based dishes or adapting a more vegetable-centric diet, Yondu vegetable essence can become a staple that helps them enjoy a variety of vegetables,” said Marc Shin, president of US operations for Sempio.

 Fermented ingredients are already popular with US consumers whose hunger for global flavors has driven interest in fish sauce.
 However, unlike fish sauce, Yondu liquid vegetable seasoning is made from vegetables so it is suitable for vegetarians.
 Its savory flavor works in a wide range of dishes, Shin said, from steamed broccoli to vegetable risotto.